 Gaurav acknowledges that there is something of an asset/liability mismatch within Dewan's business model in that relatively short-term paper was helping to fund longerterm mortgages.
-This has not been a problem in the past as Dewan regularly experiences prepayments within its mortgage book that effectively reduce its duration.
-It may be that rising rates have a dampening effect on this.
+This has not been a problem in the past as Dewan regularly experiences prepayments within its mortgage book (as borrowers refinance their mortgages or pay them off early) that effectively reduce its duration.
+It may be that rising interest rates have a dampening effect on this.
 Dewan is now trading on 4.8x FY19 earnings, 4.0x FY20 earnings, 70% of its current book value and 0.6x forecast book for FY20.